abrasive/shairport/CAR INSTALL.md

 Example
 =====
-In this example, we are using a Raspberry Pi Zero W and a Pimoroni PHAT DAC are used.
+In this example, we are using a Raspberry Pi Zero W and a Pimoroni PHAT DAC.
 This combination has been tested for well over a year.
 Please note that some of the details of setting up networks are specific to the version of Linux used.
 In particular, Stretch's treatment of networks is different from Jessie.
 * Download the latest version of Raspbian Lite -- this is Stretch Lite of 2017-11-29 at the time of writing -- and install it onto an SD Card.
 * Mount the card on a Linux machine.
 Two drives should appear -- a `boot` drive and a `rootfs` drive.
 Both of these need a little modification.
 * Enable SSH service by creating a file called `ssh` on the boot drive.
 To do this, mount the drive and CD to its `boot` partiton (since my username is `mike`, the drive is at `/media/mike/boot`):